Psi-values are a critical component within the design of low energy buildings.

 - The construction because materials used at the junction often have a higher thermal conductivity than those used in the thermal elements (e.g. a block of concrete at the junction rather than continuous insulation around the junction).

-In fact, for a realistic shot of achieving compliance, designers need to at least follow the Accredited Construction Details scheme, but if they can adopt Enhanced Construction Details, even better.
 Some timber frame and SIPS manufacturers provide their own super low Psi values, which can be used by your assessor.
-On some projects clients design out heat loss at junctions as much as possible and have bespoke Psi values calculated.
+On some very low energy builds, for example Passivhaus projects, clients will need to design out heat loss at junctions with bespoke Psi value calculations.

 There also exist a few schemes set up by the insulation manufacturers, which allow you to demonstrate improved performance by using a combination of their products.